 IACD is governed by an international Board of Directors of up to 14 elected members and up to 6 additional co-opted members.
 Board members are elected at the annual general meeting, or can be co-opted by the Board if it feels it requires additional expertise.
 Any IACD member may stand for the Board.
 Board terms are for three years and may be extended a further two three year terms.
 If Board members are unable to play an active role and fail to attend three Board meetings, they will be asked to stand down to enable another member to take on the role.

-Directors represent one of eight global regions:
+Directors represent one of nine global regions:

 - Europe, including the Russian Federation

 - East Asia

 The President, Vice President(s) and Treasurer are elected from within the Board.
 The President and Vice Presidents are elected for a three year term, which may be renewed for a second term.

 The Board has a number of standing committees and may periodically establish short life working groups.
 The current committees are:

 - Executive, Finance and Human Resources

 - Training and Professional Development

 - International and National Networks Relations